 Joy V. Smith has been writing stories since she was a kid and made her own little books.
-After college, she worked at a newspaper and later had her own kennel.
-Still later, she built two houses and remodeled two--with the help of contractors.
+After college, she worked at a newspaper and later had her own shop, The Frog Pond.
+Still later, she built two houses (one for her mother) and remodeled two--with the help of contractors.
+(That's her and Xena at the new house.)
 Her stories and articles have been published in print magazines, ezines, and anthologies; and her SF has been published in two audiobooks, including Sugar Time.
-Her books include Taboo Tech, Strike Three; Sugar Time; Detour Trail; Building a Cool House for Hot Times without Scorching the Pocketbook; a collection of her published short stories: The Doorway and Other Stories ; a children's book, Why Won't Anyone Play with Me?; and six e-books: Hidebound (SF romance/adventure), Pretty Pink Planet (SF), Hot Yellow Planet (the sequel), Cold New Planet, The Doorway and Other Stories (14 SF and fantasy reprints), and Remodelling: Buying and Updating a Foreclosure.
+Her books include Taboo Tech, Strike Three; Sugar Time; Detour Trail; Building a Cool House for Hot Times without Scorching the Pocketbook; a collection of her published short stories: The Doorway and Other Stories ; and several e-books: Velvet of Swords (SF), Hidebound (SF romance/adventure), Pretty Pink Planet (SF), Hot Yellow Planet (the sequel), Cold New Planet, The Doorway and Other Stories (14 SF and fantasy reprints), and Remodelling: Buying and Updating a Foreclosure.
 She lives in Florida with Blizzard the Snow Princess, Pemberley the tortoiseshell cat, and Samwise the Chihuahua cross puppy..

 Shared World Anthologies